-The Woman’s Board also includes two different supplementary groups, both active in Chicago's northern suburbs: The Auxiliary of the Woman’s Board of Rush University Medical Center and The Junior Board of the Auxiliary of the Woman’s Board of Rush University Medical Center.
+The Woman’s Board also includes two supporting groups active in Chicago's northern suburbs, The Auxiliary of the Woman’s Board of Rush University Medical Center and The Junior Board of the Auxiliary of the Woman’s Board of Rush University Medical Center.

-The Auxiliary of the Woman’s Board hosted the annual North Shore Cooks’ Tour on September 27, 2017.
-Proceeds from the event will support Rush's School-Based Mental Health Program.
-An invitation-only event, guests enjoy an intimate tour of each of the homes and a wonderful luncheon hosted in the Garden Room at the Winnetka Community House.
-In addition, guests can delight in the purchase of delicious home cooked soups, entrees and baked goods from the Cooks' Tour gourmet-to-go entrees.
+Each year, The Auxiliary of the Woman’s Board hosts its highly anticipated Cooks’ Tour, an invitation-only event showcasing some of the North Shore’s most extraordinary homes.
+The 2018 event was held on September 26.
+Guests were provided an intimate tour of each of four featured homes and enjoyed a wonderful luncheon in the Garden Room at the Winnetka Community House.
+Delicious homemade soups, entrees and baked goods were available for purchase the Cooks' Tour Gourmet-to-Go boutique.
+Cooks’ Tour proceeds will support REACH.
 Learn more about the Cooks’ Tour online.

-Learn more about the Woman’s Board on their website.
+Learn more about the Woman’s Board, The Auxiliary Board and the Junior Board on their website.